SMMapa/CSSWENG-Beauty/README.md

 # CSSWENG-Beauty

+### For admins:
+1. If you changed any value in our sample data, you may run the seed script to update the databse by running:
+    ```bash
+    npm run seed
+    ```

 ### How to Run the Application Locally
 1. Clone the git repo, through GitHub or terminal by running the ff:
     ```bash